AppImage/AppImageSpec/draft.md

 * **MUST** work when spaces are used in its own filesystem path, in its own file name and in paths and filenames it uses internally
 * **MAY** embed [update information] in the ELF section `.upd_info`.
 If the information in this location is not in one of the known [update information] formats, then it **SHOULD** be empty and/or be ignored
 * **MAY** embed a digital signature in the ELF section `.sha256_sig`.
 If this section exists then it **MUST** either be empty (filled with `0x00` padding) or contain a valid digital signature of the sha256 of the AppImage assuming the ELF section `.sha256_sig` being filled with `0x00` padding ([why?](https://github.com/probonopd/AppImageKit/issues/238#issuecomment-249412813))
+* **MAY** embed a digital signature in the ELF section `.sha256_sig`.
+If this section exists then it **MUST** **EITHER** be empty (filled with `0x00` padding) **OR** start with an OpenGPG ASCII Armored block as defined per [RFC 4880](https://tools.ietf.org/html/rfc4880) containing a detached signature.
+Trailing space SHOULD be filled with `0x00` padding.
+Keep special attention to the following RFC note:

+  > Note that all these Armor Header Lines are to consist of a complete
+    line.
+That is to say, there is always a line ending preceding the starting five dashes, and following the ending five dashes.
+The header lines, therefore, MUST start at the beginning of a line, and MUST NOT have text other than whitespace following them on the same line.

+  * This means that a valid digital signature **MUST** begin with a newline character, and end with a newline character, and **SHOULD** be followed by as many `0x00` bytes as required in order to fill the ELF section.
+  * The signed plaintext **MUST** be the ASCII string that results from converting into hexadecimal notation the binary bytes of the SHA-256 hash of the ELF file when substituting the `.sha256_sig` and `.upd_info` ELF sections with `0x00` padding.

 * **MUST** contain the magic hex `0x414902` at offset 8 ([why?](https://github.com/probonopd/AppImageKit/issues/144))

 ### Contents of the image